 EQ Bank is a Canadian online bank that offers a high-interest savings account and one of the best savings interest rates available today.

 In addition to the better rates, the savings accounts often also give depositors access to no-fee and no-minimum balance banking with unlimited free transactions.
-Some digital banks as well also offer cash bonuses on sign-up and no-fee, interest-earning, chequing accounts.
+Some digital banks also offer cash bonuses on sign-up and no-fee, interest-earning, chequing accounts.

-EQ Bank Ratings Summary:
+EQ Bank Ratings Summary

 As an online-only bank, EQ Bank has no brick-and-mortar locations, resulting in lower operating costs.
-These savings are what translate into the high-interest rates and no-monthly fee accounts they are able to offer their customers.
+These savings are what translate into the high-interest rates and no-monthly-fee accounts they are able to offer their customers.

-EQ Bank Accounts
+EQ Bank Account Review

 EQ Bank offers 2 main accounts that give customers a chance to earn better-than-average interest rates on their cash deposits.
 They are:

-1. EQ Savings Plus Account
+1. EQ Bank Savings Plus Account

-This is the high-interest savings account offered by EQ Bank, with a current interest offer of 2.30%.
-The interest rate of 2.30% significantly beats rates on savings accounts offered by the big banks, and also easily ranks as one of the highest savings interest rates among their online-only banking competitors.
+This is the high-interest savings account offered by EQ Bank, with a current interest offer of 1.70%*.
+The interest rate of 1.70%* significantly beats rates on savings accounts offered by the big banks, and also easily ranks as one of the highest savings interest rates among their online-only banking competitors.

 Some great features of the EQ Savings Plus Account include: